-The Tarvin Neighbourhood Plan is currently being drafted by a Steering Group formed for that purpose.
+The Tarvin Neighbourhood Plan has being drafted by a Steering Group formed for that purpose.

 The key recommendations of the Plan are:

 >> No significant housing development (defined as 6 houses or more) in the Plan area until after 2030, and then only once congestion on the A51, parking in Tarvin village centre and access to health facilities in Tarvin have all been comprehensively addressed

 >> Any significant post-2030 housing development to be in Tarvin village itself, to the east of Church Street and Tarporley Road

 >> Support for additional outdoor sports facilities in the village